Jimoh1993/Machine-Learning-Track/README.md

 # Machine-Learning-Track
-This folder comprises of machine learning project implemntation
+This folder comprises of machine learning algorithms implementation